In Stock

 Pruning

 Chincherinchee is generally a trouble-free bulb but can be susceptible to fungal diseases like Botrytis blight during cool, damp weather.
 To prevent issues, ensure good air circulation, avoid waterlogging, and remove any affected plant material.
-A fungicide may be applied if symptoms appear.
+A fungicide may be applied if signs appear.

 close